idksoftware/ImgArchive/Raw-and-Jpeg.md

 With RAW you have additional information in the file, so it’s much easier to correct the image without a drastic reduction in quality.
 You can also recover more blown highlights and clipped shadows.
 Good stuff.

+###JPEG or RAW for Photo Contests?
+It's possibly worth mentioning though that although most competition require JPEGs, they may also require that winners supply a RAW shot as evidence that the photo hasn't been manipulated to a degree that's outside of the rules of the competition for example, perhaps a composite image.